fabien-roy/glo-2003-airbnb/docs/release2/flows.md

 - R1 : Release 1 (already done)
 - \#? : Since this document is done before tasks, tasks to be made are referenced this way

-`MapQuestClient` will be placed in `interfaces.clients`.
+`ZippopotamusClient` will be placed in `interfaces.clients`.
 It must not know about beds.

 ## `POST /beds`
 - `BedResource.add(...)` sends `BedRequest` to `BedService.add(...)` (R1)